Setup

 npx create-react-app my-app --template typescript

-to add tailwind, you can follow these docs.
+To add tailwind, you can follow these docs.

 Installation